AuthMe/AuthMeReloaded/docs/config.md

     mailAccount: ''
     # Email account password
     mailPassword: ''
+    # Email address, fill when mailAccount is not the email address of the account
+    mailAddress: ''
     # Custom sender name, replacing the mailAccount name in the email
     mailSenderName: ''
     # Recovery password length